 Many locations set income requirements as well.
-It you earn too much, you won't quality, or at least the amount of your exemption will be reduced.
+If you earn too much, you won't quality, or at least the amount of your exemption will be reduced.
 And these limits can be stringent in some locations.
 The income cap in Miami, Florida is just \$29,500.
 Some areas in New York will allow you to deduct the cost of prescription drugs and other medical expenses from your income to help you qualify.

 Can You Claim Multiple Exemptions?

 Almost all states offer more than just one kind of property tax exemption.
 It's sometimes possible to combine your senior citizen exemption with other exemptions that are available in your area to help you control that tax bill.

-In some states, your senior exemption can be applied more than once if you're taxed on multiple levels, such as by the county and by your city as well.
+In some states, your senior exemption can be applied more than once if you're taxed on multiple levels. such as by the county and by your city as well.
 Illinois lets you combine your senior exemption with its regular homeowner's exemption.

 New York is generous in a lot of ways, but if you own property here and you're disabled in addition to being age 65 or older, you must choose between the senior exemption and the exemption for disabled homeowners.
 You can't double-dip.
 You can, however, pair the senior exemption with other partial exemptions, such as those available for veterans and clergy members.
 If you qualify for New York's Senior Citizen's Exemption, this automatically qualifies you for the state's STAR exemption as well.
 The STAR exemption applies to school taxes.

-The Best Locations for Property Taxes qualify.
+The Best Locations for Property Taxes

+A hefty exemption might be nice, but you might receive about the same relief as someone living in an area with low taxes, low assessed values, and just a modest exemption if property tax rates and home values are exceptionally high where you live.

+So what are the best states for property taxes before exemptions are applied?
+Investopedia lists seven: Hawa1 a Carolina, West Virginia, and the District of Columbia.
+But again est property tax rate, but it imposes a very high income tax rate.
+West Virginia is comparatively low, which might make this a bette San F well: Property taxes are based on your home's original asses e like crazy over the years, but it's only that first assessed value Prope -fits-all calculation.
+It's always best to check with the tax assessor in the area where you own property so you know exactly what's offered there and how you can qualify.
 And keep in mind that these rules can change yearly.

-A hefty exemption might be nice, but you might receive about the same relief as someone living in an area with low taxes, low assessed values, and just a modest exemption if property tax rates and home values are exceptionally high where you live.

-So what are the bestotiation for property taxes before exemptions are applied?
-Investopedia lists seven: Hawa 1 Carolina, West Virginia, and the District of Columbia.
-But again st property tax rate, but it imposes a very high income tax West Virginia is comparatively low, which might make this a rate.
-I bette San F well: Property taxes are based on your home's original asses ike crazy over the years, but it's only that first assessed value Prope -fits-all calculation.
-It's always best to check with the tax assessor in the area where you own property so you know exactly what's offered there and how you can Annual Income

-\$ 59,652

-Current Savings

-\$ 25,000

-Monthly Savings

-\$ 298

-6% of income

-Birth Year

-1984

-We recommend saving \$657,894 at retirement.
-This will cover \$80,188 per year in retirement income.
-Follow this link to see your 3 financial advisor matches

-Retirement Age

-66

-Savings at Retirement \$357,334

-Recommended Savings \$657.894

-360 Money Market: Earn Up to \$500 on Qualifying Balances

-SMARTASSET.COM